2016 United States presidential election: Primaries

 With seventeen major candidates entering the race, starting with Ted Cruz on March 23, 2015, this was the largest presidential primary field for any political party in American history, before being overtaken by the 2020 Democratic presidential primaries.

 Prior to the Iowa caucuses on February 1, 2016, Perry, Walker, Jindal, Graham, and Pataki withdrew due to low polling numbers.
 Despite leading many polls in Iowa, Trump came in second to Cruz, after which Huckabee, Paul, and Santorum withdrew due to poor performances at the ballot box.
 Following a sizable victory for Trump in the New Hampshire primary, Christie, Fiorina, and Gilmore abandoned the race.
 Bush followed suit after scoring fourth place to Trump, Rubio, and Cruz in South Carolina.
 On March 1, the first of four "Super Tuesday" primaries, Rubio won his first contest in Minnesota, Cruz won Alaska, Oklahoma, and his home state of Texas, and Trump won the other seven states that voted.
 Failing to gain traction, Carson suspended his campaign a few days later.
 On March 15, the second "Super Tuesday", Kasich won his only contest in his home state of Ohio, and Trump won five primaries including Florida.
 Rubio suspended his campaign after losing his home state.

 Between March 16 and May 3, only three candidates remained in the race: Trump, Cruz, and Kasich.
 Cruz won the most delegates in four Western contests and in Wisconsin, keeping a credible path to denying Trump the nomination on the first ballot with 1,237 delegates.
-Trump then augmented his lead by scoring landslide victories in New York and five Northeastern states in April, followed by a decisive victory in Indiana on May 3, securing all 57 of the state's delegates.
+Trump then augmented his lead by scoring landslide victories in his home state of New York and five Northeastern states in April, followed by a decisive victory in Indiana on May 3, securing all 57 of the state's delegates.
 Without any further chances of forcing a contested convention, both Cruz and Kasich suspended their campaigns.
 Trump remained the only active candidate and was declared the presumptive Republican nominee by Republican National Committee chairman Reince Priebus on the evening of May 3.

 A 2018 study found that media coverage of Trump led to increased public support for him during the primaries.
 The study showed that Trump received nearly $2 billion in free media, more than double any other candidate.
 Political scientist John M. Sides argued that Trump's polling surge was "almost certainly" due to frequent media coverage of his campaign.
 Sides concluded "Trump is surging in the polls because the news media has consistently focused on him since he announced his candidacy on June 16".
 Prior to clinching the Republican nomination, Trump received little support from establishment Republicans.